You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What are Multivitamins?

-Multivitamins are dietary supplements that contain a combination of essential vitamins and minerals.
-They're designed to fill nutritional gaps in a person's diet and provide additional health benefits.
-Multivitamins can be found in various forms, including tablets, capsules, gummies, and powders.
+Multivitamins are dietary supplements that contain a combination of vitamins and minerals, often in varying amounts.
+They are designed to fill nutritional gaps in our diets, providing essential nutrients that may be lacking due to a variety of factors, such as a restrictive diet, digestive issues, or increased nutritional demands.
+Multivitamins can be found in various forms, including tablets, capsules, and gummies.

 Can I Take Lipitor with Multivitamins?

-2. Choose a Multivitamin Wisely: Select a multivitamin that doesn't contain vitamin K or other medications that may interact with Lipitor.
+* Choose a multivitamin wisely: Select a multivitamin that contains minimal amounts of vitamins and minerals that may interact with Lipitor.

 Expert Insights